dhanishgajjar/vscode-icons/README.md

 Monokai Pro by [@legendofcolt](https://github.com/legendofcolt)

 ---
+#### Disclaimer for Setapp
+Icons inspired from Setapp brand colors are created by me.
+They are not created by Setapp or are based on their brand guidelines

 You can get in touch with me at Twitter: [@dhanishgajjar](https://twitter.com/dhanishgajjar) I post awesome stuff at Instagram: [@dhanishgajjar](https://instagram.com/dhanishgajjar)